MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-01.md

 * A HoloLens 2 device [configured for development](using-visual-studio.md#enabling-developer-mode)
 * <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.3.X mounted, and the Universal Windows Platform Build Support module added

->[!STRONGLY RECOMMENDED]
->Completed the Getting started tutorials series or some basic prior experience with Unity and MRTK
+We **strongly recommend** completing the [Getting started](mr-learning-base-01.md) tutorials series or some basic prior experience with Unity and MRTK before continuing.

 > [!IMPORTANT]
-> The recommended Unity version for this tutorial series is Unity 2019.3.X.
+> * The recommended Unity version for this tutorial series is Unity 2019.3.X.
 It supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.
+> * Holographic Remoting with MRTK projects will only work with legacy XR.
+XR SDK is not supported at this time.

 ## Creating and preparing the Unity project